glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/data.md

 ::: danger **❗** PERFORMANCE NOTE
 Initialization is the most resource-intensive operation in the entire library.
 It parses room data from :room_get_info(): and optimizes it for fast :Loading: and :Screenshotting:.

 ℹ️ For best performance, call these methods **at the very start of your game**.
-If your project handles large amounts of data or performs loading/unloading during gameplay, initialize between levels or behind a transition/loading screen.

-If room data hasn't been initialized before calling :Loading:, :Screenshotting: or [Data Getters](#status-getters), GMRoomLoader will initialize it automatically.
-While convenient for quick testing or handling small rooms, doing this **noticeably slows down** the aforementioned methods.
+ℹ️ If room data hasn't been initialized before calling :Loading:, :Screenshotting: or [Data Getters](#status-getters), GMRoomLoader will initialize it automatically.
+While convenient for quick testing or handling small rooms, doing this **noticeably slows down** the aforementioned methods and should be avoided when dealing with bigger rooms.
 :::

 ---